If you are looking to turn traditional waffles into a grain free paleo treat, this recipe made with coconut flour is for you!

 I feel like making your own food is always the best option to maintain your healthy eating habit, so most of the time I prefer to eat at home and only grab a drink when I am out.

-These paleo waffles are a winner: they are free from grains, dairy and eggs and they have a delicious flavor given by the naturally sweet flavor of the coconut flour and the tigernut protein mix (*paleo but not AIP).
+These paleo waffles are a winner: they are free from grains, dairy and eggs and they have a delicious flavor given by the naturally sweet flavor of the coconut and tigernut flour.

-You can find the tigernut protein mix I used at this link, but regular tigernut flour will work great as well for this paleo waffle recipe.
-Its nutty taste, combined with the delicious hint of coconut flour, allows you to keep the amount of maple syrup on the low end.
+Tigernut flour has a nutty taste that, combined with the delicious hint of coconut flour, allows you to keep the amount of maple syrup on the low end.

 The Waffle Machine I used is this one, it’s non stick and it works perfectly without brushing the plates with any extra oil!!